-Soon afterward, Imma tells Ciro that he has two days to open a dealing spot at the apartment complex.
+Afterward, Imma tells Ciro that he has two days to open a dealing spot at the complex.
 Ciro begrudgingly accepts the assignment.
 Imma later encounters Marta, who has been physically beaten and says that she’ll be killed by Franco if she doesn’t pay.
 Malamo and Zecchinetta later grab Franco from his shop and take him to a rooftop where Imma and Marta meet them.
 Franco pleads his case before Malamo fatally shoots him.

 Later at night, Imma is awakened in her home by sounds of a physical struggle.
 She rushes from her bedroom to find her now-dead dog and Genny, who has a different haircut, a gashed forearm, and a grim expression.
 “I should kill you, too,” he says.